Darryl Clack

-Early years
+Early life

 Clack was a native of San Antonio, Texas, before moving to Colorado during high school.
 Known as "Mr. Click" back then, he attended Widefield High School.

 He was at his best in track and field, winning the state championship in the 100 metres in his junior and senior years.
 He missed winning in a closed finish as a sophomore, but won the 200 metres and the 400 metres in each of his last three years in high school.
 He set the state-record time of 10.65 seconds in the 100 metres, 21.22 in the 200 and 47.95 in the 400.
 He also contributed to Widefield winning team state titles in 1979, 1980 and 1981.

 Clack earned All-state honors at running back as a senior.
 He also practiced basketball.

 In 1982, he was named Colorado Prep Athlete of the Year.
 In 2006, he was inducted into the Colorado Springs Hall of Fame.
 In 1993, he was inducted into the Colorado High School Hall of Fame.